 Candy is a good one for sharing.
 Take hard candies to suck on, licorice, gummi bears, jellybeans, and yogurt covered raisins or nuts, chocolate bars or one of your favourites.

-- Falafels (buy a dried mix and add water) fry and throw in pita bread or tortillas with hot sauce, hummous from a mix
+Falafels (buy a dried mix and add water) fry and throw in pita bread or tortillas with hot sauce, hummus from a mix

 In planning your meals insure that you have enough calories, you are taking foods that you like to eat and that the weight is minimized – dehydrated instead of fresh whenever possible.
 Reduce packaging before you leave.
 Pack the plastics out.
 Practice Leave no Trace principles.